ServandoBa/InvestmentsDashboard/README.md

 | Imp.
 X Cto.          | Float     | Number of shares * Average cost      |

 It is important to note that the data does not require a cleaning process; however, a transformation process is necessary to extract the pertinent metrics.
-Additionally, there is potential for enriching the dataset by incorporating information such as 'Market,' indicating the origin of the stock (Nacional, SIC, or Efectivo).
+Additionally, there is potential for enriching the dataset by incorporating information such as 'SIC,' indicating the origin of the stock (Nacional, SIC, or Efectivo).

 <img src="https://github.com/ServandoBa/InvestmentsDashboard/assets/131488634/93b3b2c8-2ff8-41f0-acc6-46401b379fac.png" width="750" height="350">